armijnhemel/binaryanalysis-ng/README.md

 It is assumed that BANG is run on little endian hardware (such as x86 or x86-64).

-## Unsupported distributions
+## Verified unsupported distributions

-* Fedora 31 and earlier
+* Fedora 32 and earlier
 * Ubuntu 16.04 and lower (Python version too old)

 ## Docker container